-Cancer is a disease of the cells, which are the body’s basic building blocks.
-The body constantly makes new cells to help us grow, replace worn-out tissue and to heal injuries.
-Normally cells multiply and die in an orderly way.
+Cancer is a disease of the cells.
+Cells are the body’s basic building blocks – they make up tissues and organs.
+The body constantly makes new cells to help us grow, replace worn-out tissue and heal injuries.

-If cancerous cells grow and form another tumour at a new site, it is called a secondary cancer or metastasis.
+If the primary cancer cells grow and form another tumour at a new site, it is called a secondary cancer or metastasis.
 A metastasis keeps the name of the original cancer.
-For example, breast cancer that has spread to the lungs is called metastatic breast cancer even though the person may be experiencing symptoms caused by problems in the lungs.
+For example, breast cancer that has spread to the liver is called metastatic breast cancer, even though the main symptoms may be coming from the liver.